 This brings me to my second point.
 Seidensticker’s demand for a call to be issued by a subject people in occupied territory under ruthless Pontius Pilate for “a society-wide, perpetual rejection of the institution of slavery” may be described as historically naïve.
 Commentators need greater awareness of the perils of resisting Rome generally, and Pilate particularly (see Luke 13:1-3 and the stories in Josephus’ Antiquities about Pilate).
 That could sound like a slave revolt in the making and could have bloody consequences: imagine a pogrom of the Jews.
 The Romans crucified thousands to deter slave revolts.
 Goodness, even just claiming to be King of the Jews got Jesus executed by the Romans.
 His words in Luke 19:41-44 are not those of someone who wanted to throw Jews under the bus by openly publishing a manifesto for the end of Roman slavery.
 (Some examples of Roman ruthlessness towards slaves here: https://georgykantorblog.wordpress.com/2020/06/03/empire-slavery-violence-and-roman-politics/ .)

 Seidensticker’s talk of calling for “a society-wide, perpetual rejection" of slavery, if naive, at least avoids the trap of thinking Paul could have called for the imminent release of all slaves. i.e. Would we be talking about a legal or illegal release?
 That historical error is common: because to release all slaves would be illegal under Roman law.
-Firstly, they had laws limiting how many slaves could be released; second they had laws that made it illegal to release slaves who were under the age of 30 (with only very specific exceptions).
-So there was no legal release of all slaves on the table.
-Which meant advocating release of all slaves would be advocating an illegal release, which would effectively be a declaration of war against the system.
+Firstly, they had laws limiting how many slaves could be released; second they had laws that made it illegal to conduct formal manumission (release) of slaves who were under the age of 30 (with only very specific exceptions).
+There was also informal manumission of under-thirties but often to really derogatory social status that some slaves would not have found a desirable alternative.
+So there was no straightforward legal release of all slaves on the table.
+Which meant advocating release of all slaves would be advocating an illegal or unwanted release, which would effectively be a declaration of war against the system.
 Cue Roman crackdown with lethal force.
 Should Jesus or Paul incite law-breaking and risk this?
 Hence, Seidensticker would be right if he is thinking that calling for a society-wide rejection of slavery is what is left - i.e. naively calling for a culture change in the empire.
 But we wouldn't wish the brutal consequences of such talk on anyone.

 Meanwhile, in the context of his debate with Gilson, we should set aside his switches away from the subject of Jesus’ character such as “As for Jesus’s goal… There’s a lot of godly violence in the Old Testament.”